 Keep Saving When the Shopping is Done

-Over the last two weeks I've shared some ways you can save money buying groceries.
-How to prepare before you go shopping and what to look for when you get in the store.
+Over the last two weeks, I've shared some ways you can save money buying groceries.
+How you can prepare before you go shopping and what to look for when you get in the store.
 This week I'd like to give you a couple more things to consider while you're in the supermarket and what to do once you get everything home.

 Once you get everything home, schedule time to cook with your family or friends.
-Two people can prepare the food faster than one, and when it's finished you can divide it into individual servings for the freezer.
-As a bonus, you get great quality time with a loved one.
+Two people can prepare the food faster than one, and when it's finished, you can divide it into individual servings for the freezer.
+As a bonus, you get quality time with a loved one.